-- Jury Service is a duty of all qualified citizens and shall not be denied or limited, in any way, on the basis of race, national origin, gender, age, religious belief, income, occupation, disability, or any other factor that discriminates against a cognizable group within the jurisdiction of this Court. - 5.2 The names of potential Jurors shall be drawn from a Jury source list complied from the poll list of registered voters obtained from the Board of Elections and may be obtained from the Ohio BMV list of Belmont County residents who hold a driver's license.
+- 5.1 Jury Service is a duty of all qualified citizens and shall not be denied or limited, in anyway, based on race, national origin, gender, age, religious belief, income, occupation, disability, or any other factor that discriminates against a cognizable group within the jurisdiction of this Court. - 5.2 The names of potential Jurors shall be drawn from a Jury source list complied from the poll list of registered voters obtained from the Board of Elections and may be obtained from the Ohio BMV list of Belmont County residents who hold a driver's license.
 The Jury source list shall be representative and shall be as inclusive of the adult population of Belmont County as is feasible.
 This Court shall review the Jury source list annually.
 Should the Court determine, upon review, that the Jury source list is not sufficiently representative and inclusive of the adult population of Belmont County, the Court shall direct appropriate corrective action. - 5.3 Except as otherwise provided, selection of prospective Jurors from the Jury source list, summoning them for service, assigning them to panels, and calling them for voir dire shall be conducted in a random manner, either manual or automatic, so that every person listed has an equal probability of selection.
 The method utilized shall be documented by the Clerk of Courts.
-However, departure from random selection shall be appropriate under the following circumstances: - (A) To exclude persons ineligible for service in accordance with Rule 5.4; - (B) To excuse or defer prospective Jurors in accordance with Rule 5.6: - (C) To remove prospective Jurors for cause or, or if challenged peremptorily, in accordance with Rules 5.8 and 5.9; - (D) To provide all prospective Jurors with an opportunity to be called for Jury Service and to be assigned to a panel in accordance with Rule 5.13.
+However, departure from random selection shall be appropriate under the following circumstances: - (A) To exclude persons ineligible for service in accordance with Rule 5.4; - (B) To excuse or defer prospective Jurors in accordance with Rule 5.6; - (C) To remove prospective Jurors for cause or, or if challenged peremptorily, in accordance with Rules 5.8 and 5.9; - (D) To provide all prospective Jurors with an opportunity to be called for Jury Service and to be assigned to a panel in accordance with Rule 5.13.

-(A) Persons under the age of 18 years; (B) Persons who are not U.S. citizens; (C) Persons who are not residents of Belmont County; (D) Persons who are not fluent in the English language; and (E) Convicted felons who have not had their civil rights restored.
-5.5 Persons sumn noned for petit Jury service shall remain on a panel until: (A) Their services are no longer deemed necessary by the Court; (B) The term of Court has ended; (C) Said Juror has been summoned and has reported for service two (2) times without serving; (D) Said Juror has served at least two (2) consecutive Trial days in one (1) Trial; or (E) Said Juror has served a total of two (2) or more Trial days regardless of the number of Trials.
-5.6 Jury Service, authorized rep In the Jury source list shall be exempt, excused or deferred from in the discretion of the Court or the Jury Commissioners or their presentative.
-Request for exemption, excuse, or deferral of service in writing.
+Persons who are not residents of Belmont County; (C) (D) Persons who are not fluent in the English language; and Convicted felons who have not had their civil rights restored.
+(E) 5.5 Persons summoned for petit Jury service shall remain on a panel until: (A) Their services are no longer deemed necessary by the Court; The term of Court has ended; (B) (C) Said Juror has been summoned and has reported for service two (2) times without serving; (D) Said Juror has served at least two (2) consecutive Trial days in one (1) Trial; or (E) Said Juror has served a total of two (2) or more Trial days regardless of the number of Trials.
+5.6 All Persons on the Jury source list shall be exempt, excused or deferred from Jury Service, in the discretion of the Court or the Jury Commissioners or their authorized representative.
+Request for exemption, excuse, or deferral of service shall be made in writing.
 See Appendix A to Local Rule 5.
-Exemptions from made a request to be exempted;
+Exemptions from Jury Service are as follows: (A) Over the age of 75, or physically unable to serve, and has made a request to be exempted;